CodeYourFuture/fundamentals-course/lesson-1.md

 - Why are "Functions" useful?
 - Why is the "Conditional" block useful?

 If you want to present a different idea, that is fine as well.
-Then next week, you'll present what you learned to the rest of the class.
+Then next week, you'll each present what you learned to a few students from the class.